About Us

 By Bus – 3 minute’s walk from stops on Wexford St and Aungier St and 5 minute’s walk from stops on College Green.

-By Car – there is some on-street parking near the church or in the College of Surgeons multi-storey car park.
+– there is some on-street parking near the church or in the College of Surgeons multi-storey car park.

-Access – there are steps up to the church.
+– there are steps up to the church.
 For people of limited mobility, there is a small lift (two persons maximum) to the side of the building.